Battle of Talas: Numbers

+Battle

+Chinese account

-Gao Xianzhi was crossing the Pamirs on his return trip to China when he received news of the advancing Arab army.
+Gao Xianzhi was crossing the Pamirs on his return trip to China when he received news of the advancing Arab army and that they were planning to take the Four Garrisons of Anxi.
 He turned back to confront the Arab army, catching them on the southern bank of the Talas River near the modern city of Taraz.
-In July 751, the Arab advance guard spotted the Tang forces and opted to hold their ground by digging trenches and forming a densely packed shield and spear formation.
+In July 751, the Arab advance guard under Sa'd b.
+Hameed spotted the Tang forces and opted to hold their ground by digging trenches and forming a densely packed shield and spear formation.
 They held out until the main army under the command of Ziyad arrived, forcing the Tang forces to retreat to Taraz.

 The sequence of the first three days of the battle were similar to each other, with the Chinese attacking first from the front, with their archers and crossbowmen dealing substantial damage to the Arab archers with greater accuracy and ranged superiority in crossbows.
-The Abbasid archers had to retreat behind their spearmen and the Abbasid spearmen charged ahead, with the infantry lines colliding between the Tang and Abbasid spearmen.
-However, the Tang professional heavy infantry were better armoured and could sustain more injuries than their Abbasid counterparts, and managed to push the Arab infantry backwards despite being outnumbered.
-The Muslim general attempted to alleviate the pressure on his infantry by sending his heavy cavalry to attack the lighter column cavalry on the Chinese flanks.
-However, this attack failed to outflank Gao's units, but the Chinese general had to move his reserves into a fray.
-A similar sequence of events happened on the second and third days, but on the fourth day, the Karluk mercenaries betrayed the Chinese and attacked their flanks from the left and right while the Abbasid infantry made a frontal assault.
+For five days, the two armies fought to a stalemate using similar tactics.
+They formed a shield wall with their infantry, behind which the archers shot volleys of arrows.
+Occasionally cavalry would charge the enemy and attempt to make a breakthrough.

 The Karluk mercenaries, two-thirds of the Tang army, defected to the Abbasids on the fifth day of the battle.
 Karluk troops attacked the Tang army from the rear while the main Abbasid forces attacked from the front.
 Gao's troops held out until nightfall before managing to retreat to their camp escape with some of his Tang regulars.
 Despite the defeat, Gao wanted to continue the battle the next day, however his lieutenant Li Siye convinced him that such a path would lead to their complete destruction.
 The next morning, the Tang forces started retreating eastward across the Tian Shan mountain range.
 While they were crossing the mountains, their former Ferghanese allies suddenly attacked them.
 With the help of Li Siye, who led what remained of the armored cavalry to cut a path out of the encirclement, Gao and many his officers managed to escape, but most of their troops were captured.
 Out of an estimated 10,000 or 20,000 Tang troops, less than 2,000 managed to return from Talas to their territory in central Asia.
 Despite losing the battle, Li did inflict heavy losses on the pursuing Arab army after being reproached by Duan Xiushi.